 Any major system transition will affect the day-to-day running of your business, but to prevent a minor hurdle turning into a serious issue for your company, we suggest understanding what common mistakes are likely to cause delay and learn how to limit the chances of them affecting your project.

 NetSuite partners claim the common factors delaying a company’s NetSuite implementation are often caused by poor planning prior to the project, unforeseen customizations, and data migration issues.
 Gain further insight on delayed NetSuite implementations from our independent market report.

-Introducing new business processes can prove challenging for any organization.
-Here are some common mistakes to avoid to ensure your NetSuite implementation is a big success.
+Here are seven common mistakes to avoid during your project to guarantee your NetSuite implementation is a big success.

-The industry your company works in needs be taken into consideration when you choose the partner to work with to implement a NetSuite system.
+The industry your company works in needs be taken into consideration when choosing what partner to work with during a NetSuite implementation.

 You need someone who has experience working with a company like yours.
 Different partners will have experience in different industries.
 NetSuite implementation in a manufacturing and distribution company will be different from a business services organization.

 Don’t be afraid to ask for references, either.
 Speak directly with other companies that have worked with the partner and find out first-hand how their transition went.
 This will confirm that you have chosen the best partner for your business.

 Think about your current systems.
 Are they perfectly in order?
 Do you have old data that needs to be archived?
 Any workarounds that everyone has got used to that should have been cleaned up years ago?
 Loads of data lying around in the wrong places that there you’ve never had time to go back and sort out?